pipernash2004/CleanCityWeb/README.md

 ## 🤝 Contributing

-While this is primarily a portfolio project, contributions, issues, and feature requests are welcome!
+While this is primarily a project, contributions, issues, and feature requests are welcome!

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)